Madhubani district

 Madhubani district is one of the thirty-eight districts of Bihar, India, and is a part of Darbhanga division.
 Its administrative headquarters are located in Madhubani.
 The district has an area of 3501 km2 and has a population of 4,487,379 (as of 2011).

-Madhubani is the largest fish-producing district of Bihar in 2022.
+Madhubani was the largest fish-producing district of Bihar in 2022.

+According to the official district administration, the administrative setup of Madhubani consists of 5 sub-divisions, 21 blocks, 399 gram panchayats, and 1,115 villages.

 History

 Madhubani became a district in 1972 when it was split from Darbhanga district.
 It is believed that Baliraajgadh, an archaeological site which lies in modern-day Madhubani district was the capital of the ancient Mithila Kingdom.
 In 2019 a meteorite fell at a farm in Mahadeva village in the district, and was later named as Mahadeva Meteorite.

 Geography

 Madhubani district occupies an area of 3501 km2, comparatively equivalent to the Bahamas' North Andros island.
 It occupies the Terai region.